lazymutt/umadpro/README.md

 ### Manual enrollment h2 text
 If a user does not have a DEP capable device, they will have the option to manually enroll.

-This is the second set of text above the enrollment button.
+This is the second set of text above the **Manual Enrollment** button.

 ```xml
 <string>--manualenrollh2text</string>